 Fabrican in fashion

-Bringing science and fashion together, this technology has captured the imagination of many across the industry.
-While it enables designers to create new and unique garments, the wearer can choose from an array of combinations.
+Technology has brought science and fashion together on numerous occasions and captured the imaginations of many across the industry, especially when it enables designers to create new and unique garments.

-Various textures can be achieved by adjusting the composition of the chemical.
-In fashion, it enables designers to make impromptu alterations as well as bespoke creations.
+For Fabrican, various textures can be achieved by adjusting the composition of the chemical, enabling designers to make impromptu alterations as well as bespoke creations.
 Fabrican can also include fragrances, active constituents, as well as “conductive materials to interface with information technology.”

 When combined with robotic spray technology, Fabrican sprayable technology can help “manufacture seamless sportswear garments, accommodating the creation of complex shapes and an array of designs and colours without the need for expensive or complex retooling.”